2020PB/police-brutality/all-locations.md

 Footage then shows the protestor shoved to the ground and shot.

-tags: shield, beat, shoot, shove
+tags: shield, beat, shoot, shove, protestor

 id: dc-dc-15